 What Do You Think?

-Do you teach presentations and public speaking at a Korean university?
+Do you teach presentations and public speaking at a Korean university, or around the world?
+Any tips or tricks for doing it well?
 Leave a comment below and let us know about it.